Table of contents

 Delivery services: To reach a wider customer base, many restaurants have begun exploring food delivery services.
 This taps into an entirely new market potential for your restaurant and can help your restaurant stay competitive with others using the services.

-Tableside tablets: As the restaurant industry continues to explore automation, there’s a spike in interest around tableside ordering tablets.
-This allows diners to use a tablet to order food and drinks as well as pay for their meal without interacting with a server.
+Self-serve ordering: As the restaurant industry continues to explore automation, there’s a spike in interest around tableside contact-free ordering.
+The QR codes allows diners to scan to order food and drinks as well as pay for their meal without interacting with a server.

 How to Build a Successful Restaurant: Tips from 3 Restaurateurs